yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : The Authorization Server which interacts with end-user to perform authentication and authorization.

 "Deep Link":
 : A url claimed by a native application.
+The **Native Callback uri** is the Client App's deep link.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Challenge of App2App with Brokers
+# Challenge of App2App with OAuth Brokers

 ## App2App with OAuth Brokers requires a web browser